Jacqueline Woodson On Growing Up, Coming Out And Saying Hi To Strangers

 TERRY GROSS, HOST:

 JACQUELINE WOODSON: (Reading) February 12, 1963.
 I am born on a Tuesday at University Hospital, Columbus, Ohio, USA, a country caught between black and white.
-I am born not long from the time or far from the place where my great-great-grandparents worked the deep, rich land unfree, dawn till dusk, unpaid, drank cool water from scooped-out gourds, looked up and followed the sky's myriad constellation to freedom.
-I am born as the South explodes - too many people, too many years, enslaved then emancipated but not free.
+I am born not long from the time or far from the place where my great-great-grandparents worked the deep, rich land unfree, dawn 'til dusk, unpaid, drank cool water from scooped-out gourds, looked up and followed the sky's myriad constellation to freedom.
+I am born as the South explodes - too many people, too many years - enslaved then emancipated.
+But not free.
 The people who look like me keep fighting and marching and getting killed so that today, February 12, 1963, and every day from this moment on, brown children like me can grow up free, can grow up learning and voting and walking and writing wherever we want.
-I am born in Ohio, but the stories of South Carolina already run like rivers through my veins.
+I am born in Ohio.
+But the stories of South Carolina already run like rivers through my veins.

-GROSS: So, you know, your memoir is written in verse.
-And some people might think, oh, poetry, like, that's going to make it harder.
-They might think that's a little off-putting.
-It's actually, I think, easier to read than it would have been in prose in the sense that it's so not dense.
-There's so much space around the words.
-(Laughter) It's so easy to read.

-WOODSON: Yeah.
-I mean, that was my intention.
-It's a book of memories.
-And it's how memory comes to us.
-It comes in these small moments with all of this white space around it, and I think that that's what you get in reading it.
-You get that small moment, and that moment, I'm hoping, is very, very clear on the page.
-And then the moments are, of course, linked together to tell the story.

 GROSS: The North and the South are like characters in your book.
 You're born in Ohio.
 Your mother's from Greenville, S.C., where your maternal grandparents still lived when you were born.
 When your parents separated when you were very young, you, your mother and your siblings moved to South Carolina to be with your grandparents.
 But then later as a girl, you moved to be with your mother in Brooklyn.
 When you moved to the South to Greenville when you were - what? - 1 years old?